 Precalculus I & II is a condensed, accelerated combination of Precalculus I and Precalculus II.
 Selected topics from Precalculus I and Precalculus II are covered in one quarter, allowing the better prepared student to complete the precalculus preparation in one quarter rather than two.
 The topics include polynomial, rational, logarithmic, and circular functions.
 Also, analytic geometry, complex numbers, vectors, and sequences and series.

-Prerequisite: appropriate placement or instructor permission.
-Students completing MATH& 144 may not receive graduation credit for MATH& 141 and/or MATH& 142.
+Students completing MATH& 144 may not receive graduation credit for MATH& 141 and/or MATH& 142. \$11.40 Math lab fee.